mikezalik/searchy-search/README.md

-# Searchy Search
+# Searchy-Search

-[SEARCHY-SEARCH](https://searchysearch.herokuapp.com/) is a Ruby on Rails web application designed to help organize information and make it accessible for sales people on demand.
-Users can sign up and search pdf's, sales language and email templates as needed.
+[SEARCHY-SEARCH](https://searchysearch.herokuapp.com/) is a Ruby on Rails web app designed to help organize information and make it accessible for sales people on demand.
+Users can sign up, search pdf's, sales language and email templates as needed.

 ## Usage 👩‍💻